lamarquise/printf/README.md

 Gen Arg Str I():
 Manages most of the setting of the string recovered from va arg list, in accordance with the flags and options.

 The str in question is passed as a pointer to a string, and freed in all error cases.
+NO
+Str is freed by handle int in case of error, gen arg str frees everything it creates in case of error.

 Additionally, a pointer to t param p, the len of str and neg (indicating it's sign) are also passed as arguments.
 The precision and width are modified to take the len and sign into account.
 Then begins the process of creating the strings that will be attached in front and behind the main result string. (details not provided here).